 Louise has released two solo acoustic CDs to date; 'Ghosttown', and 'Thaw'.
 On Thaw, Billboard magazine wrote "An impressive feat... exceptional quality and songwriting craftsmanship."

-Louise's latest project harks back to her Celtic roots and features songs in Gaelic and English with arrangements ranging from stripped down solo strings with splashes of dark electronic to fully orchestrated.
-Collaborators include string virtuoso and orchestrator Martin Tichy (Three Musketeers, Vienna Symphonic), percussionist and producer Josef Peters (Grant Lee Buffalo, Cracker), and film composer Jeff Rona (Phantom, Black Hawk Down).
+Louise's latest projects include the Celtic Cinema Collaborative, which harks back to her Celtic roots and features songs in Gaelic and English with arrangements ranging from stripped down solo strings with splashes of dark electronic to fully orchestrated with war drums.
+And Band of Tinkers, a fluid collective forged to produce massive trailer and end title songs.
+Collaborators include string virtuoso and orchestrator Martin Tichy (Three Musketeers, Vienna Symphonic), percussionist and producer Josef Peters (Grant Lee Buffalo, Cracker), award winning gold record producer and multi instrumentalist Bernhard Penzias, and film composer Jeff Rona (Phantom, Black Hawk Down).